-The Second City is known for many things including deep-dish pizza, jazz, Al Capone, the Sears Tower, and mega-low temps.
+The Second City is known for many things, including deep-dish pizza, jazz, Al Capone, the Sears Tower, and mega-low temps.
 But Chicago’s robust offering of affordable (and fabulous) wedding venues should also be added to its résumé.
-From historic mansions and manicured gardens to a luxury bowling alley and an urban-chic factory, this famous city has a bit of everything when it comes to weddings.
+From rooftop lofts and manicured gardens to a luxury bowling alley and an urban-chic factory, this windy city has a bit of everything when it comes to weddings.

-Engaged history buffs, art aficionados, hipsters, and more will be sure to find their ideal event space here, regardless of their budget for the big day.
-Here is our roundup of seven Chicago wedding venues that are as lovely as they are affordable.
+Engaged history buffs, art aficionados, hipsters, and more will be sure to find their ideal event space here, regardless of their financial plan for the big day.
+Here is our roundup of nine affordable Chicago wedding venues that are as lovely as they are budget-friendly.

 Highlights of the Lake Shore campus include the Donovan Reading Room — with its soaring ceilings, stained glass windows, and captivating Art Deco details — and the historic Mundelein Auditorium featuring Art Deco chandeliers, intricate stained glass, and an outdoor courtyard that dazzles with fountains and flowers.
 The campus also boasts the Palm Court with its massive glass atrium looking out onto the lake.